Take the 2019 shared services survey has been added to your bookmarks.

 Take the 2019 shared services survey

-If you are a shared services leader, consider adding your voice to Deloitte’s 11th Shared Services Survey and you’ll receive a preview of the results and an exclusive invite to a results-focused webcast.
-Since 1999, Deloitte has been conducting biennial surveys to understand how shared services organizations are capitalizing on leading practices and trends to address their business challenges and better meet their customers' needs.
+If you are a shared services leader, consider adding your voice to Deloitte’s 11th shared services survey.
+In return, you’ll receive a preview of the results and an exclusive invite to a results-focused webcast.
+These insights offer a better understanding of how shared services organizations are capitalizing on leading practices and trends to address their business challenges and better meet their customers' needs.
 Results of the 2017 survey are below.

 Top highlights from Deloitte's 2017 global shared services survey

 - Shared services centers (SSCs) deliver greater value year after year.
 This year, 73 percent of respondents reported shared services productivity increases of 5 percent or higher, up from 70 percent in 2015.

 - Knowledge-based processes are on the rise.
 Although transactional processes remain predominant at SSCs, adoption of more complex, knowledge-based processes has doubled or in some cases, tripled since 2013.